-When you say “I have only one eye,” however weird that sentence might sound, the words I and eye sound exactly the same, but they obviously have different meanings.
+When you say “I have only one eye,” the words I and eye sound exactly the same, but they obviously have different meanings.

 The same happens with words such as break and brake, here and hear or hour and our, just to give you a few examples.